ibomash/LittleMoments/README.md

 - [ ] Pick an open source license and set up a Github repo
 - [ ] Set up an Apple Developer account to release the app
-- [ ] Make a simple "About" screen
+- [ ] Make a simple "About" screen / update it for the source code location
 - [ ] Get a real app icon
 - Set up a web page?
-- Fix the folder structure!
+- [ ] Fix the folder structure!

 ### Widgets